Convenient Locations in Highland, Hobart, & Merrillville

 - Buttocks

-Persistent hip pain will lead most people to develop a limping gait to avoid some movement in the joint.
+Persistent hip pain will often lead to the development of a limping gait in order to avoid certain movements in the joint.

 What Causes Hip Pain?